 Venus Flytrap Physical Description

-The Venus Flytrap typically attains an overall diameter of about 5 in (12.7 cm).
-Each individual plant generally produces 5-6 separate stems.
-These usually have a covering of hinged leaves.
+Although it does truly deserve its fame, the magnificent Venus Flytrap doe snot earn it accolades due to physical size.
+Firstly, that’s because the carnivorous plant typically attains an overall diameter measuring about 5 in (12.7 cm).
+Further, each individual plant generally produces between 5-6 separate stems.
+Each of these parts of the plant also usually have a covering of hinged leaves.

-The edges of these leaves also display a row of teeth-like filaments that fit together like the bars of a cell when the leaf closes.
-When activated, these close in roughly 1 second, and trap the unwary prey.
+Secondly, though, the foliage of the awesome plant also merits attention.
+That occurs partly due to the fact that the edges of these leaves also display a row of daunting teeth-like filaments.
+In addition, these distinctive features fit together like the bars of a cell when the leaf closes.
+When activated, these close with impressive speed.
+In point of fact, they do so in roughly 1 second, trapping the unwary prey.

-Each individual trap commonly measures about 1 inch (2.5 cm) across.
-The species also accomplishes its reproduction either by the spreading of seeds or through means of shoots.
+Thirdly, the parts of the Venus Flytrap that actually catch the creatures it feeds on grow to a respectable size, relative to the rest of the Angiosperm.
+This holds true because each individual trap commonly measures about 1 inch (2.5 cm) across.
+In addition, the incredible carnivorous species accomplishes its reproduction either by the spreading of seeds or through means of shoots.

 Venus Flytrap Distribution, Habitat, and Ecology